 The effort to properly prepare the surface is critical to successful adhesion and directly reflects on the quality and durability of the finished job.

 Lime-pozzolan plaster has natural adhesive properties and can be applied directly to wood lath, metal lath-clad plywood or OSB sheeting, straw bales, pumice-crete (a honeycomb-like insulative concrete) stone, kiln-fired or sun-dried brick, earthen structures like rammed earth, and hempcrete.

-1) Use tile thin-set gaged (mixed and thickened) with a little LimeStrong or Dimension Grit™, then spread over the wall with a quarter-inch notched trowel (or throw it on) to create the needed tooth/key on the surface.
+1) Use tile thin-set gaged (mixed and thickened) with a little LimeStrong Build Grit, then spread over the wall with a quarter-inch notched trowel to create the needed tooth/key on the surface.

 Taped gypsum drywall (like Sheetrock®), makes a good surface for a LimeStrong finish, but must first be primed with a prep coating of a polymer-based primer (like Kilz® or any PVA primer/sealer).
-First, gage the primer liberally with LimeStrong or Dimension Grit to give it a gritty tooth, then roll it on drywall or OSB sheeting.
-No presetting necessary before applying the gaged primer/sealer.
+First, gage the primer liberally with LimeStrong Build Grit to give it a gritty tooth, then roll it on drywall or OSB sheeting.
+No prewetting necessary before applying the gaged primer/sealer.

 If the interior drywall or concrete is painted, sand to rough it up, then prime with a grit-gaged PVA primer.

 NOTE: LimeStrong Build Grit is made from fine lightweight pumice sand and has the advantage of staying in suspension in viscious liquids, like primers.
 It can be can be ordered online from the order page of this site.